10 Reasons People Choose CBD Isolate

 CBD isolate itself may have significant applications for your health and wellness, including treating some chronic diseases and medical conditions.
 Slowly we are building a beautiful picture of what this cannabinoid can do — here are a few of the most notable:

-1. Better Than Opioids for Chronic Pain
+1. CBD Isolate is Better Than Opioids for Chronic Pain

 Opioid manufacturers are paying billion-dollar settlements for their part in the opioid crisis.
 An indication of how widespread the opioid crisis has become.
 In Canada, the crisis currently leads to over 4,000 deaths a year.
 Cannabis, which is also an established pain killer, may be the answer.